Jinnah International Airport

-Jinnah International Airport (جناح بین الاقوامی ہوائی اڈا) (IATA: KHI, ICAO: OPKC), formerly Drigh Road Airport or Karachi Civil Airport, is Pakistan's busiest international and domestic airport, and handled 7,267,582 passengers in 2017–2018.
+Jinnah International Airport (جناح بین الاقوامی ہوائی اڈا) (IATA: KHI, ICAO: OPKC), formerly Drigh Road Airport or Karachi International Airport, is Pakistan's second busiest international and domestic airport in terms of total passengers, being surpassed by Islamabad International Airport in 2024–2025.
 Located in Karachi, the largest city and commercial capital of Pakistan and capital of the province of Sindh, it is named after Muhammad Ali Jinnah, the statesman founder of Pakistan.

-The airport is managed by the Pakistan Civil Aviation Authority (CAA), and serves as a hub for the national flag carrier, Pakistan International Airlines (PIA), airblue, and many other private airlines.
+The airport is managed by the Pakistan Civil Aviation Authority (PCAA), and serves as a hub for the national flag carrier, Pakistan International Airlines (PIA), airblue, and many other private airlines.
 The airport is equipped with aircraft engineering and overhauling facilities including the Ispahani Hangar for wide-body aircraft.

 History

-Imperial Airways was one of the first airlines to fly to Karachi in December 1926; back then Pakistan was a part of British India.
+Imperial Airways was one of the first airlines to fly to Karachi in March 30, 1929 when Pakistan was a part of British India.
+The Karachi Aerodrome was also established that year.

-J. R. D. Tata, the father of civil aviation in British India made the maiden voyage from Juhu Aerodrome in Bombay (now Mumbai) to Drigh Road airstrip (now Jinnah International Airport), Karachi, via Ahmedabad, on 15 October 1932 carrying mail in a Puss Moth aircraft.
+J. R. D. Tata made the maiden voyage from Juhu Aerodrome in Bombay (now Mumbai) to Drigh Road airstrip (now Jinnah International Airport), Karachi, via Ahmedabad, on 15 October 1932, carrying mail in a Puss Moth aircraft.

 During the late 1920s and early 1930s, there was a large black coloured airship hangar at the site of Karachi Airport, constructed for the British HMA R101, at the time, the largest aircraft ever built.
 Only three hangars were ever built in the world to dock and hangar Britain's fleet of passenger airships.
 However, the R101 never arrived in Karachi (then part of the British Raj) as it crashed and exploded just 8 hours into its maiden flight over Beauvais, France, killing all but 6 of its 54 passengers and crew.
 This hangar was so huge that aircraft often used it as a visual marker while attempting VFR landings at Karachi.
-Over the years, the hangar became known as the landmark of Karachi, until it was demolished by order of then-President Ayub Khan in the 1960s.
+The hangar started construction in 1927 and finished in 1929.
+In 1952, the government of Pakistan decided to demolish the old hangar for metal scrap.
+In 1961, the hangar was demolished and its steel was used for railway construction.

+The black hangar was located approximately on the coordinates: 24°53'28"N 67°08'51"E if you match an old aerial photo of Karachi Airport prior to World War II with a recent image of Karachi Airport.
+The base of the airship mast survives to this day and is located here: 24°53'49"N 67°08'30"E. The mast was never used but the hangar served Imperial Airways Handley Page H.P.42s and A.W.XV Atalantas.
+On 5 December 1938, the Governor of Sind opened a permanent terminal building (now Terminal 1) which had a circular central hall and two wing sections.